 - May see people as means to get something

 - Can have inappropriate behaviour often due to a lack of understanding

 - May struggle to predict others behaviour

-- Difficulty forming friendships, how to do small talk
+- Difficulty forming friendships, or engaging in small talk

-- Not understanding others feelings and emotions and sometimes struggling to read own emotions.
+- Not understanding others feelings and emotions and sometimes struggling to read their own emotions.